-Criminal record expungement or record sealing could give you your life back after an arrest, charge or conviction.
+Criminal record expungement or record sealing could give you your life back after an arrest, charge, or conviction.
 A permanent record can interfere with your ability to get a job and housing in Houston, Texas.
 It could harm your reputation personally and professionally.
 A juvenile with a criminal record may find it more difficult to get into college and take advantage of other opportunities life has to offer.
 Expungement or record sealing could provide a solution.

 At the Law Office of David A. Breston, we help clients with tough criminal law cases and their aftermaths.
-Our Houston defense lawyers do more than represent clients during criminal trials.
+Our Houston record-sealing lawyers do more than represent clients during criminal trials.
 We also assist clients with record expungement and sealing processes.
 If you or a loved one has a criminal record and are curious about whether you are eligible for expungement and/or record sealing in Houston, please contact our record sealing lawyers now for a free consultation.

 Record expungement and sealing are two ways to prevent the public from being able to access or see your criminal record in Texas.
 After expungement (called expunction in Texas) or sealing, employers, property managers, landlords, schools and other parties will not be able to see a history of criminal convictions, in most circumstances.
 You also do not have to disclose your criminal history after the courts expunge or seal your record.